contactandyc/another-c-library/6_macros.md

 }
 ```

 Notice the extra semicolon after multiply.
-In general, macros can have semicolons in them, but they cannot end in a semicolon.
+Generally, macros can contain semicolons but cannot end in semicolons.
 Macros can also define multiple lines of code (or multiple statements).

 test_code.c
 ```c